Blockstream/Jade/REPRODUCIBLE.md

 mv build/0.1.33_ble_1118208_fw.bin build/0.1.33_ble_1118208_fw.bin.gz && pigz -z -d build/0.1.33_ble_1118208_fw.bin.gz
 ```
 This should write the uncompressed firmware to the build directory, eg: `./build/0.1.33_ble_1118208_fw.bin`

+NOTE: the sha25sum hash of this uncompressed file should match the value in the associated .hash file, if present.

 3. Compare